 Licensing Act 2003

-Regulatory Services are no longer based at Jubilee Stores.
-If you need to contact the Licensing team please email your query in the first instance to email@example.com
+Regulatory services are no longer at Jubilee Stores.
+If you need to contact the Licensing team, email firstname.lastname@example.org.

 The Licensing Act 2003 provides a single scheme for licensing premises.
 These premises must be used for the supply of alcohol, to provide regulated entertainment or to provide late night refreshment.
-Authorisation to carry on some or all of these licensable activities is contained in:
+Authorisation to carry on some or all of these licensable activities is contained in a:

 - Temporary Event Notice.

 - businesses providing the provision of hot food between 11pm and 5am.
 This includes takeaways and mobile caterers

 We are required to periodically publish a Statement of Licensing Policy (PDF, 1.03Mb, 22 pages).
 This details how we will generally deal with applications.

 The Government introduced a mandatory condition from 28 May 2014 to the premises licence.
 It bans the sale of alcohol below the permitted price (the amount of duty plus VAT).
 The Licensing Act 2003 (Mandatory Conditions) Order 2014.

 On 1 October 2014, the Licensing Act 2003 (Mandatory Licensing Conditions) (Amendment) Order (PDF, 56.18KB, 4 pages) came into force.
 This Order amends the previous Mandatory Conditions which came into effect in 2010.

 Read our guidance if you need help applying for a Premises Licence, Personal Licence, Club Premises Certificate or Temporary Event Notice (PDF, 5.65Mb, 22 pages).